sass/node-sass/README.md

 [![Coverage Status](https://coveralls.io/repos/andrew/node-sass/badge.png)](https://coveralls.io/r/andrew/node-sass)
 [![Gitter chat](https://badges.gitter.im/andrew/node-sass.png)](https://gitter.im/andrew/node-sass)

-Node-sass is a library that provides binding for Node.js to [libsass](https://github.com/hcatlin/libsass), the C version of the popular stylesheet preprocessor, Sass.
+Node-sass is a library that provides binding for Node.js to [libsass], the C version of the popular stylesheet preprocessor, Sass.

 It allows you to natively compile .scss files to css at incredible speed and automatically via a connect middleware.

 Find it on npm: <https://npmjs.org/package/node-sass>

-## Important note on `libsass`
+## Reporting Sass compilation and syntax issues

-The [`libsass` C++ library](https://github.com/hcatlin/libsass) that this library binds to is not currently at feature parity with the [Ruby Gem](https://github.com/nex3/sass) that most Sass users will use.
-While we try our best to maintain feature parity with `libsass`, we can not enable features that have not been implemented in `libsass` yet.
+The [libsass] library is not currently at feature parity with the 3.2 [Ruby Gem](https://github.com/nex3/sass) that most Sass users will use, and has little-to-no support for 3.3 syntax.
+While we try our best to maintain feature parity with [libsass], we can not enable features that have not been implemented in [libsass] yet.

-If you'd like to see what features are still upcoming in `libsass`, [Jo Liss](http://twitter.com/jo_liss) has written [a recent blog post on the subject](http://www.solitr.com/blog/2014/01/state-of-libsass/).
+If you'd like to see what features are still upcoming in [libsass], [Jo Liss](http://twitter.com/jo_liss) has written [a blog post on the subject](http://www.solitr.com/blog/2014/01/state-of-libsass/).

-Please check the [Issues on the `libsass` repo](https://github.com/hcatlin/libsass/issues) before opening an issue here, as there is a good chance that it may be an issue there for it.
-If not, then by all means, open an issue here and we'll look into it.
+Please check for [issues on the libsass repo](https://github.com/hcatlin/libsass/issues) (as there is a good chance that it may already be an issue there for it), and otherwise [create a new issue there](https://github.com/hcatlin/libsass/issues/new).

+If this project is missing an API or command line flag that has been added to [libsass], then please open an issue here.
+We will then look at updating our [libsass] submodule and create a new release.
+You can help us create the new release by rebuilding binaries, and then creating a pull request to the [node-sass-binaries](https://github.com/andrew/node-sass-binaries) repo.

 ## Install